jillesvangurp/inbot-esbulkdelete/README.md

 Elasticsearch 1.6 removed the ability to delete documents by query over some performance concerns.
 This ruby script implements delete using scan & scroll search and a bulk delete, as recommended.

+# Disclaimer

+This script deletes stuff.
+There is no confirmation step, dry-run, or other mechanism to protect you from yourself.
+So triple check your query before running this :-).
+Consider yourself warned.

 # usage